Building the perfect dealer incentive program

 Here are some suggestions on how to do that:

-Running a generous incentive program in a modern dealer portal with e-learning and resources positions you as a great brand for dealers to work with, and will help you bring on board new dealers.
+Running a generous incentive program in a modern dealer portal with e-learning and resources, including partner training, positions you as a great brand for dealers to work with and will help you bring on board new dealers.
+By providing structured training, you ensure that dealers and their staff understand your products thoroughly, making them more confident and effective in selling.

 For managers: use a quarterly tiered structure with discounts as the reward.
 Agree on expected quarterly volume targets, and give each dealer the level based on what they expect to achieve.
 If, at the end of the quarter, they’re below agreed targets then they drop back a level.